First look at continuous spin gravity: Time delay signatures: CSP Gravitational Waves

 The exponential pieces satisfy \eqref{pspaceCont} exactly, with no total $\tau$-derivative correction.
 The subtraction terms constant and linear in $\eta$ do not, but can be expressed via integration by parts in terms of total $\tau$ derivatives (which are allowed by the continuity condition ), and terms that depend on $\gdd$.
 The latter are precise counterparts to the non-conserved terms in the matter EMT in GR, and are higher order in $G_N$.
-We note that other solutions to \eqref{pspaceCont} exist (e.g.~ forms~with different structures in the exponential) but all solutions with the same $\rho\rightarrow 0$ limiting behavior will yield the same results for on-shell observables (like the strain) as this solution.
+We note that other solutions to \eqref{pspaceCont} exist (e.g.~ forms~with different structures in the exponential) but all solutions with the same $\rho\rightarrow 0$ limiting behavior will yield the same results as \eqref{current} for observables related to plane-waves (like the dimensionless time-delay).
 This is demonstrated in \cite{Schuster:2023xqa}, and is absolutely crucial to allowing unambiguous predictions of the $\rho$-dependent physics.

 \paragraph{Tensor-Like CSP:} Starting from the mode expansion in \eqref{modeexp}, keeping the $\rh$ dependent pieces, and using the amplitudes defined in \eqref{0RhoCSP} to do the integral over the Fourier modes, we obtain,